Ceasefire in Syria's Idlib comes at a cost for Turkey's Erdogan

 In Moscow, Thursday's deal was widely seen as a triumph for Putin and Assad at Erdogan's expense.

-"The agreement is unexpectedly more favorable to Russia and Damascus...," said former pro-Putin lawmaker Sergei Markov.
+"The agreement is unexpectedly more favourable to Russia and Damascus...," said former pro-Putin lawmaker Sergei Markov.
 "Russia is winning on the battlefield and that's why it's winning on the diplomatic front."

 BRIEF RESPITE?

-The region around Idlib and parts of neighboring provinces formed one of four rebel-held areas which Russia, Iran and Turkey designated "de-escalation zones" three years ago in an effort to stem the bloodshed.
+The region around Idlib and parts of neighbouring provinces formed one of four rebel-held areas which Russia, Iran and Turkey designated "de-escalation zones" three years ago in an effort to stem the bloodshed.

 The agreements were short-lived, however.
 Since then, Syrian forces and their Russian and Iranian allies have retaken the other three "de-escalation zones" from the rebels and Assad has vowed to regain all of Idlib too.